On this page

 String literals

-Be aware that, unlike other data warehouse products, BigQuery treats "double-quoted strings" as string literals.
-This means that you can't use them to quote identifiers like column names or table names, or the SQL fails to execute in BigQuery.
+Unlike other data warehouse products, BigQuery treats "double-quoted strings" as string literals.
+You can't use them to quote identifiers like column names or table names, or the SQL fails to execute in BigQuery.